 What do I need to join the course

 No previous experience in reading books in French is necessary However, your French should be approximately at Intermediate level so that you benefit from the programme.
-Please speak to one of our Language team.
+Please speak to one of our Language team if unsure.

 If you enjoy reading books from French speaking countries, read on!
 This is a course for intermediate and advanced level French students who wish to improve their knowledge of French culture and vocabulary at the same time.